New Hampshire Roads - US 202/NH 9

 US 202/NH 9 EB at US 3.
 But that looks like a 4.
 It should be 3/202/9 TO 4.

 US 202 leaves NH 9 briefly to meet US 4 and follow I-393.
-Since I've driven I-393, I came back to see what NH 9 had to offer and was greeted by these old signs.
+At the western end, it comes back to NH 9 via US 3 SB.
 The Interstate shield is of particular note, so click on this photo for a closeup of it.

 And here, US 202 leaves US 3 NB.
 It also joins US 4, so there should be another shield on this sign.